DWAS

 ETF Overview

-Invesco is a well-established global investment management company with a strong reputation and a long track record of providing a wide range of investment products, including ETFs.
-They are known for their diverse offerings and commitment to investor solutions.
+Invesco is a well-established and reputable global investment management company with a long history and a wide range of investment products, including a significant ETF offering.
+They are known for their diverse strategies and extensive market presence.

 Investment Objective

-The primary investment goal of DWAS is to provide capital appreciation by investing in a portfolio of US small-cap stocks that have demonstrated positive price momentum.
+The primary investment goal of the Invesco DWA SmallCap Momentum ETF is to provide capital appreciation by investing in U.S. small-cap companies that demonstrate strong relative strength.

 Investment Approach and Strategy